Climate of Barcelona: Thunderstorms

 Thunderstorms, which occasionally reach severe limits, are common from mid July until November.
 The most recent major summer storm was on the 31 July 2002, when over 200 mm of rain were recorded at some observatories.

 Winds

-Though Barcelona is normally not a windy city, it is affected by sea breezes from May/June to September and winds from the west and northwest in winter.
+Although Barcelona is normally not a windy city, it is affected by sea breezes from May/June to September and winds from the west and northwest in winter.
 Eastern gales sometimes cause floods on the coastline.
 East and northeast winds can exceed 100 km/h.
 In winter Barcelona is sometimes affected by the tramontana or mistral winds, like other places in the Northwestern Mediterranean Basin.

 Sea temperature

 Average annual temperature of sea is about 18 °C. In the coldest month – January, the average sea temperature is 13 °C. In the warmest month – August, the average sea temperature is 24 to 25 °C.